 To confirm the diagnosis, a doctor must identify the fungi in a sample viewed under a microscope.
 Samples of blood or other infected tissues may be sent to a laboratory to be cultured and examined to identify the fungi.

-Candidiasis that occurs only on the skin or in the mouth or vagina can be treated with antifungal drugs (such as clotrimazole and nystatin) that are applied directly to the affected area.
-A doctor may also prescribe the antifungal drug fluconazole to be taken by mouth.
+Candidiasis that occurs only on the skin or in the mouth or vagina can be treated with antifungal medications (such as clotrimazole and nystatin) that are applied directly to the affected area.
+A doctor may also prescribe the antifungal medication fluconazole to be taken by mouth.

-For infections of the esophagus, doctors prescribe antifungal drugs (such as fluconazole or itraconazole) to be taken by mouth.
-If these drugs are ineffective or if the infection is severe, other antifungal drugs are used.
-Choices include anidulafungin, caspofungin, micafungin, or amphotericin B given by vein (intravenously), voriconazole given by mouth or vein, isavuconazole given by mouth, and posaconazole given by mouth.
+For infections of the esophagus, doctors prescribe antifungal medications (such as fluconazole or itraconazole) to be taken by mouth.
+If these medications are ineffective or if the infection is severe, other antifungal medications are used.

 Candidiasis that has spread throughout the body is usually treated with anidulafungin, caspofungin, or micafungin given intravenously or with fluconazole, which can be given intravenously or by mouth.
 If people cannot tolerate these medications, if these medications are not readily available, or if the infection is not eliminated by other antifungal medications, amphotericin B may be given intravenously.